lavya77/Devops/Docker-Notes/DOCKER vs VM.md

 **Example:**

-- Run Windows VM on a Linux host using VirtualBox.
+- Run Windows `VM` on a Linux host using `VirtualBox.`

-- Each VM has its own full OS, memory, and virtual hardware.
+- Each `VM` has its own full OS, memory, and virtual hardware.

 ## Disadvantage of Docker

-docker was initially built for linux based ditributions so to run docker on non-linux machine we use docker desktop as it uses a hypervisor layer which internally uses a lightweight linux based distribution.
+docker was initially built for `linux `based distributions so to run docker on non`-linux `machine we use docker desktop as it uses a hypervisor layer which internally uses a lightweight `linux` based distribution.